MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-runas-account.md

 ## Next steps

-- Review [Implementing User Roles](~/scom/manage-security-overview.md) to understand the profiles defined in Operations Manager to manage authorization and security, and configure user roles to perform administration and access to operational data in the management group.
+- To understand the profiles defined in Operations Manager to manage authorization and security, and configure user roles to perform administration and access to operational data in the management group, review [Implementing User Roles](~/scom/manage-security-overview.md).